A different approach to treating IBD.

 Prevea is the only health system in the area with an IBD center that is dedicated to patients with Crohn’s disease and ulcerative colitis.
 Our goal is to improve the quality of life for those affected by IBD.
 We pride ourselves on engaging in shared decision making between the patient and provider for diagnosis, treatment and management.
 The center is a collaboration of physicians, advanced practice providers, colorectal surgeons, pathologists, case managers, nursing teams and infusion therapy centers.

 We’re here when you need us.
 Message your provider using MyPrevea or schedule an appointment online.
 You also have access to the GI Buddy Tool from Crohn’s and Colitis Foundation which gives you the ability to manage and track all aspects of your disease and create a comprehensive view of disease impact including symptoms, treatment, diet and lifestyle.
 Our care manager also works in conjunction with the Crohn's and Colitis Foundation –Wisconsin Chapter to provide a monthly support group.

-Crohn's disease and ulcerative colitis are inflammatory bowel diseases (IBD).
-They cause inflammation of the lining of your digestive tract, which can lead to abdominal pain, severe diarrhea and even malnutrition.
+You may have heard of Crohn's disease or ulcerative colitis.
+These are two inflammatory bowel diseases which cause inflammation of the lining of your digestive tract and can lead to abdominal pain, severe diarrhea and even malnutrition.
 The inflammation caused by Crohn's disease can affect all layers and any part of the bowel.
 Ulcerative colitis only affects the large intestine.